Why should I move to online accounting software? (Pros & cons)

 Your data is backed-up automatically in the cloud and in the event of a disaster or cyber-attack for example, your data can be easily restored.

-Online accounting software can be easily integrated into your existing systems and in the most cases will improve your processes.
-Also, with some planning it’s easy to migrate data over to the cloud.
+Online accounting software can be easily integrated into your existing systems and in most cases will improve your processes.
+Also, with some planning, it’s easy to migrate data over to the cloud.